 Serve: divide the meat into 8 equal portions.
-Divide the avocado, diced tomatoes, cheddar cheese, chopped cilantro, and the remaining 1 oz red onions into 8 equal portions to use for garnish.
+Divide 6 oz avocado, 1 oz diced tomatoes, 1 oz cheddar cheese, 2 tbsp chopped cilantro, and the remaining 1 oz red onions into 8 equal portions to use for garnish.
 Put one portion of the meat in a tortilla and garnish with the garnish.
 Serve immediately.

 Calories 503Calories from Fat 243

 % Daily Value*